dxganta/poker-solidity/README.md

 This method can be called by the players to the withdraw the chips they have deposited into a table.

+## TODOS

+1. The code compiles & works theoretically but has not been still tested.
+Extensive automated unit testing scripts & manual testing is required.

+2. Testing of gas costs for all methods.

+3. Optimization of evaluation logic.

 ## Installation & Setup

 1. Install [Brownie](https://eth-brownie.readthedocs.io/en/stable/install.html) & [Ganache-CLI](https://www.npmjs.com/package/ganache-cli), if you haven't already.